oroinc/documentation/admin_guide/integrations/ms_exchange/index.rst

 MS Exchange Integration
 =======================

-OroCRM Enterprise Edition supports integration with Microsoft Exchange server.
+OroCRM application supports integration with Microsoft Exchange server.
 This means that emails from mailboxes on the MS Exchange server can be automatically uploaded to your Oro application.

+.. note:: This feature is only available in the Enterprise edition.

 Prerequisites for the Integration
 ---------------------------------